Don Lemon / Lime / Orange / Grape

 Personal life

-Lemon lives in an apartment in Harlem and has another home in Sag Harbor on Long Island, New York.[63]
+Lemon lives in an apartment in Harlem, New York, and has another home in Sag Harbor on Long Island.[64]

 On January 31, 2018, Lemon's sister, L'Tanya "Leisa" Lemon Grimes, died at the age of 58; police concluded that her death was an accidental drowning in a pond while fishing.[69]
 After being absent for approximately a week, he opened his show on February 6 by thanking everyone who wished him "prayers and words of encouragement".[70]

-Lemon met real estate agent Tim Malone in 2017, after which the two began dating.[71]
-The couple announced in April 2019 that they were engaged to be married.[72]
+Lemon met real estate agent Tim Malone in 2016, after which the two began dating.[71]
+The couple married on April 6, 2024, in New York City.[72]

 Published works